jaruserickson/project-euler-solutions/ALGO.md

   The time complexity is kind of odd for this one, since the `O(n)` `is_prime` algorithm only runs 4 or 5 times for the input specified.
 I took the time complexity by nature of the algorithm.

-  This ends up running in `O(lgn)`, due to its divide-and-conquer nature.
-The input decreases in size every so often.
+  This ends up running in `O(nlgn)`, due to its divide-and-conquer nature.
+The input decreases in size every so often, and optimizes upon an `O(n)` algorithm.